Product Design Software | Autodesk

 Product design software helps designers by automating tasks, tracking processes, and enabling collaboration among designers and stakeholders such as project management, procurement, manufacturing, or customers.

-Extended reality (XR) is increasingly being utilized to help stakeholders visualize concepts without the need for a physical prototype, saving both time and money.
+Extended reality (XR) (US Site) is increasingly being utilized to help stakeholders visualize concepts without the need for a physical prototype, saving both time and money.

 Using a 3D CAD model and hardware devices such as mobile devices or specialized VR headsets, stakeholders can view the digital model in the real-world context, helping them assess the feasibility of the design.